PhD project Tracing the eros of olfaction in multi-species metabolisms

 2. Scents of Dis-ease (SoD) explores microbiomic, biocultural and ethical aspects of disease using odour; aesthetic, social and cultural significance of smell loss; and the interspecies entanglements involved in these phenomena.
 Within bodies, human and microbial cells produce pheromones and other aromatic chemicals (the human volatilome) which change depending on cell health but are a poorly understand aspect of human-microbiome relations.
 COVID-19 drew attention to olfaction in two ways: viral-induced smell change (parosmia) and loss (anosmia) reminded us of the importance of smell as a sense; and the ability of dogs and other non-humans accurately detected dysbiosis and disease.
 Although research into the biology and psychology of health-related olfaction has increased significantly in the past decade, particularly for cancer and Parkinsons Disease, aesthetic, ethical, social and cultural implications have been neglected.
 Scents of Dis-ease uses molecular biology, microbial ecology and olfactory art to explore the metabolomics of the micro-human volatilome: how microbes and human cells sense, consume and excrete volatile chemicals, their actions within various ecological niches within the human body and the microperformativity of holobiont relations.

-I pay my respects to the Sami people of Ubmeje, Sápmi, the land on which this project is undertaken, and their Elders past, present and emerging.
+I pay my respects to the Sami people of Ubmeje, Sápmi, the land on which this project is undertaken.